 REMOTE_MODULES="sunxi_cir" REMOTE_DEVICE="/dev/lirc0" REMOTE_LIRCD_CONF="" REMOTE_LIRCD_ARGS="" #Enable lircd START_LIRCD="true" #Try to load appropriate kernel modules LOAD_MODULES="true" DRIVER="default" DEVICE="/dev/lirc0" MODULES="sunxi-cir" # Default configuration files for your hardware if any LIRCMD_CONF="" #to leave this set to "false" FORCE_NONINTERACTIVE_RECONFIGURATION="false" START_LIRCMD=""

-Now to reboot the orange Pi and check the lsmod output it should habe
+Now to reboot the orange Pi and check the lsmod output it should have loaded the kernel module sunxi-cir.

 begin remote name /root/lircd.conf.conf bits 16 flags SPACE_ENC|CONST_LENGTH eps 30 aeps 100 header 9037 4486 one 598 1636 zero 598 542 ptrail 608 repeat 9038 2214 pre_data_bits 16 pre_data 0xFF gap 140796 toggle_bit_mask 0x7878 begin codes KEY_CHANNELDOWN 0xA25D KEY_CHANNELUP 0xE21D KEY_PREVIOUS 0x22DD KEY_NEXT 0x02FD KEY_PLAYPAUSE 0xC23D KEY_VOLUMEDOWN 0xE01F KEY_VOLUMEUP 0xA857 KEY_EQUAL 0x906F KEY_0 0x6897 KEY_1 0x30CF KEY_2 0x18E7 KEY_3 0x7A85 KEY_4 0x10EF KEY_5 0x38C7 KEY_6 0x5AA5 KEY_7 0x42BD KEY_8 0x4AB5 KEY_9 0x52AD end codes end remote

-The above command will list all the key names which lircd can handle and using the following the instruction provided by the below command you can create your own conf.
+The above command will list all the key names which lircd can handle and using the following instructions provided by the below command you can create your own conf.

 irrecord -d /dev/lirc0 ~/lircd.conf